 Hybrid drive not only improves MPG when driven appropriately, but lower CO2 emissions salve environmentally focused consciences at the same time as generating significant company-car Benefit-in-Kind (BiK) tax advantages.
 There are an increasing number of rivals doing similar things, though, including the Infiniti Q70 self-charging hybrid, and plug-in rivals such as the BMW 530e and Volvo S90 T8 plug-in hybrids.

 As a self-charging hybrid, the Lexus ES 300h combines a 2.5-litre four-cylinder petrol engine with an assisting electric motor that together develop a joint maximum output of 215bhp.
-We haven’t got official fuel and CO2 figures yet, but suggested values in the region of 60mpg and 106g/km seem both believable and attractive for a car as big as the ES.
+Official fuel consumption under the recently introduced WLTP testing method is 53.2mpg, with CO2 emissions an impressively low 100g/km.

 There are three main Lexus ES trim levels.
 The entry-level model is called simply the ES, and features 17-inch alloys, an eight-inch navigation system, dual-zone climate control and heated, powered leather seats.
 The F Sport adds eye-catching 19-inch alloy wheels, sports seats and adaptive suspension, while the range-topping Takumi has a 12.3-inch nav system with upgraded 17-speaker audio, reclining rear seats and all the other luxury items you’d expect.
 If you don’t want to splash out on the highest grade, you can spec up lower grades with option packs.